digital-asset/dabl-react/README.md

 // Within a
 <WellKnownPartiesProvider>
   ...
-  // This hook will provide this data from DABL. let wkp : WellKnownParites = useWellKnownParties();
+  // This hook will provide well known parties from DABL, as well as status information regarding the request. let { parties, loading, error } = useWellKnownParties();

 </WellKnownPartiesProvider>
 ```